How To Add A Link Section To WordPress

 Name, Web Address & Description

-• Slug: The slug appears in the search-engine friendly URL of the link category name.
-Only use lower case letters and do not include spaces (use hyphens to separate words).
+• Slug: The slug is the SEO friendly URL bit of your link category name.
+Use only lowercase letters without spaces (use hyphens to separate words).

 Categories & Target

-In the Categories section, select a link category you’ve already set up, or click on the ‘+ Add New Category’ link to create a new category.
+In the Categories section, select a link category you’ve already created, or click on the ‘+ Add New Category’ link to add a new category.

 Next, select a target frame for your link in the Target section by choosing one of the radio buttons.
-This lets you specify how you want the link to open when clicked on:
+This lets you specify how you want your link to open when visitors click on it:

-• _none means that when a visitor clicks on the link, they will exit your site and a new site or page will load in your web browser window instead.
+• _none means that when a visitor clicks on your link, they will exit your site and a new site or page will load in your web browser window instead.

 • _top opens the link at the top level of the frame system if you’re using frames.
-Ignore this option if you don’t use frames, or if you don’t know what frames are.
+If you don’t use frames, or if you don’t know what frames are, then ignore this option.

 Link Relationship XFN